khalda645/event-planner/README.md

 Hi there!
-I created a little event-planner for my Hyperion Bootcamp in web dev!
+I created a little event planner for my Hyperion Bootcamp in web dev!
 I thoroughly enjoyed building this project.

 I used:
 React, JavaScript, HTML, CSS in addition to Formik, React Router, LocalStorage and of course github!